 The obverse motif o is called a triqvetra and symbolized the Christian Trinity.
 The reverse shows a cross, as was the custom in other Christian countries.
 But Harald also chose a deeply religious motif for the obverse side, which usually showed a king’s portrait.

 In 1852, Sarpsborg’s town council decided to build a new road that would cut through the medieval rampart, St. Olav’s Voll.
 The road workers discovered a hoard containing 45 coins from the late Viking Age.
 It was in this hoard that the penny from the time of Harald Hardrada came to light, along with one coin from the Byzantine Empire, 39 coins from the Holy Roman Empire (Germany), three Anglo-Saxon coins from England, and one from southern Scandinavia.
 The foreign coins were struck before Harald Hardrada came to power.
 We can therefore assume that King Harald’s silver penny was struck the same year he became king, in 1047.

 Good as gold

-The exhibition shows the world’s first coin, selected gold coins from the past 2,600 years and a cow.
+The exhibition shows selected gold coins from the past 2,600 years, but also explains how a cow could be used as money before the introduction of coins.
 Fridtjof Nansen’s and Roald Amundsen’s extensive collections of decorations and gold medals are also displayed.
 In the gold portal we can also see 15,000 gold coins from the gold reserves of the Bank of Norway.
 This gold played the leading role in one of the greatest dramas of the German occupation of Norway.
 Many of these items have never been exhibited before.